Caforce/Shabdik/readme.md

 In user mode, user can perform the following:
   1. Visit a product
+  2. Search product
-  2. Add product to cart
+  3. Add product to cart
-  3. Buy product
+  4. Buy product

 An admin can do the following:
   1. Add new product